Changes in Parking Post COVID

 The demand for parking has reduced, but it will shoot up once everything opens up.
 We will have to face fresh and strange obstacles daily, compared to how things were before the pandemic.
 What will constantly remain is the need to stay safe and find a safe place to park.

 Whatever effective solution is employed will only be successful if it promotes safety.
 The CDC guidelines must be strictly adhered to, with a proactive and not reactive approach.

 Furthermore, whatever approach is adopted must cater to the safety of customers and employees.
 The availability of vaccines for COVID-19 might help make things easier, but we cannot abandon the progress made during the pandemic.
 With much ease and less contact, the effective way of parking must be maintained, promoting safety.
 If the world needed a rude awakening to how it needed to approach with more care, the pandemic has done the job.

 The rise of biking?

 The pandemic has increased the rate of bikers on the road, with more people seeing biking as a safer option than transiting.
 Cities around the world have redesigned lanes to accommodate more bikers.
 Perhaps, more parking spaces will go to bikers in the post-pandemic world as more people adopt biking.

 Bikes do not take up less space than cars, which might be better to ease parking pressure in the future.
 With more European cities investing in biking, the popularity will only increase in the post-pandemic world.

 What are the possible parking reforms in the post-covid era?

 As we gradually approach a possible reopening of the economy, parking reforms will be needed.
-The new world after the pandemic is one that we will need to adjust to, and new times need new methods.
-While there are still many decisions to make, there are few indications of how things might be on parking reforms and policies when we fully get back outside.
+The new world after the pandemic is one that we will need to adjust to, and recent times need new methods.
+In comparison, there are still many decisions to make, and few indications of how things might be on parking reforms and policies when we fully get back outside.